SuyashLakhotia/UniversityNotes/CZ 4042 - Neural Networks/G - Model Selection.md

 While we want to minimize the error on the entire sample population, this is difficult as the entire sample population is often unavailable.
 Hence, in real applications, we use **validation**, in which a part of the available data, which is known as the *validation set*, is used to select the model and estimate the error rate.

-Validation attempts to solve the following problems:
+Validation attempts to solve the following problems of using training error:

 - The final model tends to *overfit* the training data.
 - There is no way of knowing how well the model performs on unseen data.